 Footwell courtesy lights front and rear, Front overhead courtesy lights with theatre style dimming and delay, Front/rear reading lights, Multi-colour ambient interior lighting, Variable intensity instrument illumination

 3 point seatbelts on all 3 rear seats, Driver and passenger airbags, Driver and passenger side airbags, Front and rear curtain airbags, Intelligent Protection System (IPS), Tyre pressure monitoring system

-10 way electrically adjustable drivers seat, 60/40 split/folding rear back and cushion, Driver seat lumbar adjustment, Driver/passenger front seatback pockets, Driver/passenger seats fore/aft adjustment, Front head restraints, Heated front seats, Isofix system on outer rear seats, Memory for drivers seat/door mirrors, Passenger lumbar support, Rear head restraints, Sports style front seats
+10 way electrically adjustable drivers seat, 6 way manually adjustable passenger seat, 60/40 split/folding rear back and cushion, Driver seat lumbar adjustment, Driver/passenger front seatback pockets, Front head restraints, Heated front seats, Isofix system on outer rear seats, Memory for drivers seat/door mirrors, Passenger lumbar support, Rear head restraints, Sports style front seats

 Immobiliser, Keyless entry system with hands free boot opening, Keyless Start, Locking wheel nuts, Remote central locking, Thatcham Cat.1 alarm